bartoszadamczyk/weather-station-cloud/README.md

 - no conflicts with other `accounts`, `regions`, `environments`,
 - it is easy to read for humans,
 - for a `name`, `region` and `env` we can use wildcard for example in the `IAM` policies.

+### Variables and data naming convention

+- Variables in database, API, and data pipelines should use `snake_case`
+- Time should be stored as timestamp with milliseconds